-Lights Solution

-One of my lights is out Check your F keys.
-F0 is the headlight

-(also controls the Back-up light) and

-F5 will toggle the Cab light

-None of my lights are on Could be the same reason as "One of

-my lights is out"

-Is the engine getting power?
-Check to

-see if there is voltage on the track or

-move the engine a few feet in either

-direction.

-Motion Solution

-My engine hesitates at slow speeds An engine may do this right out of the

-box if it has not been lubricated.
+Lights Solution One of my lights is out.
+Check your F keys.
+F0 is the headlight (also controls the Back-up light) and F5 will toggle the Cab light and firebox light.
+None of my lights are on.
+Could be the same reason as "One of my lights is out" Is the engine getting power?
+Check to see if there is voltage on the track or move the engine a few feet in either direction.
+Motion Solution When I apply power and hit F3, my engine powers up but it won't move.
+This is normal, dial up the speed on your DCC controller to make your engine move.
+My engine hesitates at slow speeds.
+An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.

-New engines even after they are

-lubricated may take a little bit to get

-everything run in.
-Be a little patient

-and let it run for a bit.
-It should clear

-up shortly after lubricating and running

-PFA Solution

-I hit F4 to start PFA but the engine Bring the engine speed to 0.
-You will

-just keeps ringing its bell, that's all it'll now hear the station arrival sounds

-do (pretty cool, huh?).
-Pressing F4 will

-cycle you through the PFA sequence

-(check out the PFA section of the

-manual for more)

-Why does my engine run away all by This is normal.
-The engine will leave

-itself after the PFA is over? the station at the same speed it entered

-(when you hit F4 the first time).
-You

-can not control the speed of your

-engine while it's leaving the station,

-01.15 until the bell stops ringing.

-Shut Down Solution

-Okay, I give up.
-What do I have to do Well, you can either remove power

-to shut it down? from the track or press F3 again
+New engines even after they are lubricated may take a little bit to get everything run in.
+Be a little patient and let it run for a bit.
+It should clear up shortly after lubricating and running.
+PFA Solution I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
+Bring the engine speed to 0.
+Now press F4.
+You will now hear the station or yard arrival sounds (pretty cool, huh?).
+Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Shut Down Solution Okay, I give up.
+What do I have to do to shut it down?
+Well, you can either remove power from the track or press F3 again.
+Lost or Unknown Address Solution I can't call up my engine on the address I believe it to be set at Perform the 55-55-55 Reset instructions on page 25 If you are trying to talk to an engine on its short address you may have set CV29 to activate long addressing.
+Try to get a hold of the engine on its last known long address Place the engine on the Programming Track output on your DCC system and write a value of 3 to CV1

-DCS (Remember, it's NOT DCC)
+DCS (Remember, it's NOT DCC